Evertras/simple-homemanager/03-explain-inputs.md

 A Nix attribute set is basically a dictionary object, like a JSON blob.
 It contains some number of fields, which hold some number of expression values.

 An attribute set is defined by curly brackets.
-The fields can be any alphanumeric value and may include dashes, undescores, or apostrophes.
+The field names can be any alphanumeric value and may include dashes, undescores, or apostrophes.
 They often hold attribute sets of their own, nesting deeply for specific configurations.